RMpolski/nplab_drivers/README.md

 Instructions on installation: (based on here, with a few changes and clarifications https://qcodes.github.io/Qcodes/start/index.html, although now it's quite a bit different)

-(Note, the newest versions of qcodes with python 3.7+ has some breaking changes, if you still want to use pyqtgraph=0.10.0 and python=3.6.8.
-I need to test it to see if pyqtgraph works with the new set of packages.
-Until then, this will only work if you copy over the Qcodes folder from one of our computers (the one with python <=3.6.8).)
+(Note, the newest versions of qcodes with python 3.7+ occasionally has some breaking changes, if you still want to use the legacy version.
+Legacy works well and is installed on the lab computers with pyqtgraph=0.10.0 and python=3.6.8.
+There is a note below on installing Python 3.8 and Qcodes through a github clone, but perhaps the most stable way is if you copy over the Qcodes folder from one of our computers (the one with python <=3.6.8).)

 Use a prompt to enter the first folder of the cloned Qcodes repository folder.
 Then make an environment: